 This course surveys the unique characteristics of civilization and institutions of Japan as they evolved, and their relevance in the contemporary era.
-Westernization, the first non-Western model of parliamentary development, and the rise of Japan to world power will be analyzed.
-The impact of the occupation, and the socio-political problems of a hybrid culture and industrial giant will be considered.
-Area Studies
+Westernization, the first non-Western model of parliamentary development, and the rise of Japan to world power, the impact of the occupation, and the socio-political problems of a hybrid culture and industrial giant will be considered.
+Area Studies.